Dickerson, bullpen help Giants beat Diamondbacks 7-4

 David Peralta had two hits and reached base four times on the night of a bobblehead giveaway featuring his likeness for Arizona, which has lost a season-high six straight.

-The Diamondbacks’ bullpen held the Giants hitless for 4 2/3 innings until Yastrzemski’s two-run home run with two outs in the top of the ninth.
+The Diamondbacks’ bullpen held the Giants hitless for 4 2/3 innings, until Yastrzemski’s two-run home run with two outs in the top of the ninth.

 Arizona took a 3-0 lead in the bottom of the first against Giants starter Tyler Beede after two outs.
 Peralta scored after a wild pitch and Adam Jones’ single.
 Jones came in on Christian Walker’s single and Eduardo Escobar was credited with a steal of home.